-A business address is an address that is used to designate your principal place of business.
+A commercial business address is an address that is used to designate your principal place of business.
 It is where your business is supposedly operating from.

-A business address is required for registration purposes when you apply for an LLC or a corporation.
-A business address must be a legally valid address that is a physical address for delivering statutory government mail and legal notices.
+A commercial business address is required for registration purposes when you apply for an LLC or a corporation.
+A commercial business address must be a legally valid address that is a physical address for delivering statutory government mail and legal notices.
 Additionally, a physical street address is required for your registered agent (PO boxes are not accepted).

 The recommended address is a commercial business address.